-We generate revenue from our terminal and pipeline transportation operations by charging fees for providing integrated terminaling, transportation and related services.
+We generate revenue from our terminal operations by charging fees for providing integrated terminaling, transportation and related services.
 In addition, our Tacoma, Washington terminal sells refined and renewable products to major fuel producers and marketers in the Pacific Northwest.
-We have several significant customer relationships, our top 10 customers made up approximately 63% of the total revenue for the year ended December 31, 2022.
+We have several significant customer relationships, our top 10 customers made up approximately 67% of the total revenue for the year ended December 31, 2023.